Would You Try an All-Meat Diet? Everything You Need to Consider Before You Do

 What Can You Eat on the Carnivore Diet?

 The carnivore diet is pretty much a meat fest that aims for zero carbs per day.
-You eat only meat, fish, eggs and some animal products, including low-lactose dairy (since lactose is a sugar).
+You eat only meat, fish, eggs, and some animal products, including low-lactose dairy (since lactose is a sugar, high-lactose dairy is not recommended).

 All other foods, including fruits, vegetables, grains, nuts, and most dairy products are considered off limits.

-Red meats, especially fatty cuts like ribeye, are considered the top choice, since on the carnivore diet, your body relies on fat as its main source of energy (as opposed to carbohydrates).
-Other foods you can eat on the plan include:
+Red meats, especially fatty cuts like ribeye, are considered the top choice since on the carnivore diet, your body relies on fat as its main source of energy (as opposed to carbohydrates).
+The foods you can eat on the plan include:

 - Low-lactose cheese (like hard, aged cheeses including Swiss and parmesan)